The Parkinson's Progression Markers Initiative: What to Expect as a Research Participant

 Elaine Peskind, M.D.
 Now you should be numbed up but I just want you to know that you shouldn't feel any sharp pain when I put the real thing in... but if you do, you let us know, and we'll put more numbing medicine in OK?

 Narrator.
 In most cases, it takes about ten minutes to collect two tablespoons of fluid... which will give researchers dozens of samples to test for proteins and other brain chemicals, or biomarkers.
-There's a less than one percent risk of getting a post-lumbar puncture headache... and before you go home, the doctor will explain to you what to do if you get one.
+There's a less than 1 percent risk of getting a post-lumbar puncture headache... and before you go home, the doctor will explain to you what to do if you get one.

 Elaine Peskind, M.D.
 Any more questions?
 Ok you did great...